EnterpriseDB/barman/doc/manual/15-system_requirements.en.md

 > [Extra Packages Enterprise Linux (EPEL) repository][epel].

 > **NOTE:**
-> Python 3 support is experimental.
-Report any bug through
+> Support for Python 2.6 and 2.7 is deprecated and will be discontinued in future releases.
-> the ticketing system on Github or the mailing list.
+> Support for PostgreSQL < 9.4 is deprecated and will be discontinued in future releases.

 ## Requirements for backup